The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 Fifth, the two hypothetical Yods are only found on the Qeiyafa Ostracon, as one of three variant forms.

-its direction of writing (sinistrograde, right to left) fits the style of the international consonantal alphabet
+Although its presumed direction of writing (sinistrograde, right to left) fits the style of the international consonantal alphabet, its characters are so unusual that it could well be neo-syllabic.

 (Click on this table of the evolution of the alphabet to view it in enlargement)